MA in Translation Studies

 The MA in Translation Studies / MA i Staidéar an Aistriúcháin at Dublin City University is a one-year, full-time or a two year part-time (daytime classes) programme which provides advanced linguistic and technical training, leading to a postgraduate qualification in Translation Studies.

-Dublin City University is the only Irish university offering a comprehensive postgraduate programme in Translation Studies, with a wide range of modules including Translation Technology, Audiovisual Translation, Translation as a Profession, Research Methodologies, Translation Theory, Simulated Translation Bureau.
+Dublin City University offers a comprehensive postgraduate programme in Translation Studies, with a wide range of modules including Translation Technology, Audiovisual Translation, Research Methodologies, Translation Theory, Simulated Translation Bureau.
 Students take Translation Practice modules in one or two of French, German, Irish, Spanish, Chinese and Japanese.
 Translation is into English except for students taking Irish who work into Irish.

 The MA in Translation Studies at DCU is a member of the European Masters in Translation (EMT) Network established by the Directorate-General for Translation at the European Commission.
 This has established the MA programme as one of the most prestigious in Europe.
-DCU is the only University on the island of Ireland to host programmes admitted to the EMT.
 For more information see: https://ec.europa.eu/info/european-masters-translation-emt_en

 Lecturers on the MA in Translation Studies at Dublin City University are internationally recognised scholars in the field of Translation Studies, many of whom have extensive connections with the translation profession and the translation industry.